 The main reasons you might want to skip it are the poor air quality, higher crime rates than other places in Mexico, and because it’s very crowded with almost nine million inhabitants.

-2. Playa del Carmen
+2. Playa del Carmen (the most popular digital nomad city in Mexico)

 This once sleepy fishing village now attracts tourists, expats, retirees, and digital nomads.